yashmittalgroot/AI-Car/README.md

 # AI car
-This project is to apply AI to make autonomous car.
-The job of car is to finish the track without hitting the walls.
-Car is trained with the help of feedfordward Neural Network and Genetic Algorithm(with some modification).
+This project is to apply AI to make an autonomous car.
+The job of the car is to finish the track without hitting the walls.
+Car is trained with the help of feedforward Neural Network and Genetic Algorithm(with some modification).

 ## Libraries, Tools and Algorithms used
 * Python3